wilseypa/warped-models/src/epidemic/README.md

 (1) a set of interacting entities.

 (2) a network graph that shows the interaction structure of entities.
-    Currently "Random" and WattsStrogatz" models are supported.
+    Currently "FullyConnected" and WattsStrogatz" models are supported.

 (3) a reaction process, called  within-host  progression  which  models
     the progress of the disease in an individual entity.